The following Web sites provide helpful information for parents on a wide variety of educational topics. The topics are listed alphabetically.

 www.readwritethink.org — ReadWriteThink – student materials, access to resources in reading and language arts.

-www.nasponline.org/about_nasp/position_paper.aspx — National Association of School Psychologists – position paper on grade retention.
+https://apps.nasponline.org/search-results.asp?=retention — National Association of School Psychologists – Home Page.

 www.asha.org — American Speech-Language-Hearing Association – facts about communications problems and children’s speech and language development.